erroronline1/caro/readme.md

 > O.Auth_12 The application MUST use state-of-the-art authentication for the connection of a backend system.

-* This is not reasonable for the application used within a closed environment.
+* This is not reasonable for the application used within a network environment not accessible from the web.

 > O.Auth_13 Authentication data, such as session identifiers or authentication tokens, MUST be protected as sensitive data.